Do I need past rowing experience?

 When does MUBC train?

 This depends on your squad as Women and Men train separately, as do Novices and Seniors until later in the year.
-But generally:

 - Water sessions are on Wednesday afternoons and Saturday and Sunday mornings.